-- Ex Parte Communications and Land Use Boards, October 2007, LGC Legal Q&A
+- Ex Parte Communications and Land Use Boards, New Hampshire Town and City, October 2007

 - Disqualification and "Ex-parte" Contacts , Benjamin Frost, Esq., and Clayton Mitchell, Esq., Law Lecture #3: Getting the Facts Straight, NHMA Law Lecture Series, Fall 1999

-- Local Officials Making Decisions: Understanding Conflicts of Interest and Disqualifying Bias, January 2011, New Hampshire Town and City
+- Local Officials Making Decisions: Understanding Conflicts of Interest and Disqualifying Bias, New Hampshire Town and City, January 2011

 - 2005 Municipal Law Lecture #2: Ethics for Land Use Board Members

 Cordell A. Johnston, Esq., Government Affairs Attorney, New Hampshire Local Government Center Jae Whitelaw, Esq., Mitchell & Bates, PA

 Land use board members must be aware of potential conflicts of interest during the application process.
 This lecture reviews case law and real life scenarios that will help municipal officials avoid the pitfalls of prejudgment, bias, ex parte contacts and other potential ethical difficulties in the regulation of land use.

 - NH Association of Conservation Commissions